 It’s important to remember that even though something is vegan, it’s not inherently healthy.
 We still need to be vigilant about checking nutrition labels and making sure what we eat aligns with our values and goals.
 Ultimately, we cannot definitively say that either beef or alternative burgers are better or worse for you, or that there is a right or wrong decision.
 What we eat is largely personal, and it comes down to what you prioritize when it comes to your diet and what your goals are.
 While we won’t go into it here, the environmental impacts of beef and animal rights are two of the biggest reasons most people choose to eat plant-based, and may, as well, deserve your consideration as part of a carefully planned diet.

-Hyatt Training is a collective of certified, enthusiastic and innovative personal trainers in Portland, Oregon.
+Hyatt Training is a team of certified, enthusiastic and innovative personal trainers in Portland, Oregon.
 To read more nutrition related posts like this one, follow this link.